alfiyabhojani/JS-Password-Generator/README.md

 # Javascript Assignment 02

-This is my Name Conversion Page..
+This is my Password Generator Page..

 ### Sample image